 A true writer’s oeuvre is an all-encompassing edifice, not a single theme, but life itself.
 That's also the case for the books of Connie Palmen.

-This week's Friday Verses are written by Moya De Feyter (Brasschaat, 1993).
-We selected Bij nader inzien (On Closer Inspection).
+This week's Friday Verses are written by Moya De Feyter (b.
+1993, Brasschaat).
+We selected 'On Closer Inspection'.

 Author Kathleen Vereecken and illustrator Charlotte Peys have won the Woutertje Pieterse Prize.